 Stem Cell Procedure - What to Expect

-Our doctors at Newport Regenerative Medicine are highly trained and experienced in stem cell therapy.
-Using imaging technology, stem cells are injected precisely in the affected area to begin expedite and magnify the healing process by regenerating healthy cells.
+Our doctors at Newport Regenerative Medicine are highly trained and experienced in bone marrow therapy.
+Using imaging technology, these products are injected precisely in the affected area to begin expedite and magnify the healing process by regenerating healthy tissue.

-Newport Regenerative Medicine stem cell procedures are done in-office over the course of one day.
+Newport Regenerative Medicine bone marrow stem cell procedures are done in-office over the course of one day.
 You will be asked to take it easy after the procedure, but no downtime is expected.

 On the day of your procedure, you will be welcomed and any additional questions about the procedure can be answered.
 We will then prepare you for the stem cell procedure and numb the area to be treated.